jondurbin/st_durbin/DEPLOYMENT2.md

 ```

 After 5 days, the coldkey swap will be executed.
 All funds will be transferred to contract, also the coldkey/hotkey relations.
+Note: the duration could be updated on chain. need to check before sending the extrinsic.

 ### 5. set the Contract's SS58 Public Key